 How we will use and share your personal data

-This notice explains how Mills & Reeve LLP, 24 Monument Street, London, EC3R 8AJ will collect, use or otherwise process your personal data provided by you via our Cohabitation website.
+This notice explains how Mills & Reeve LLP, 24 King William Street, London, EC4R 9AT will collect, use or otherwise process your personal data provided by you via our Cohabitation website.

 “Personal data” is information relating to you as a living, identifiable individual.